Competition between allowed and first-forbidden $\beta$ decay in $r$-process waiting-point nuclei within a relativistic beyond-mean-field approach: Formalism

 In summary the effective proton-neutron interaction in Eq.~\eqref{eq:int} has the following components

 where $V^{(\pp \pp)(J,T=0)}_{pn}$ will be usually taken to be zero, except in section \ref{sec:pn_pairing} (see explanations in that section).

 The quasiparticle-quasihole pairs entering the quasiparticle-phonon coupling are selected according to their excitation energy.
-In this work, in order to keep the size of the model space manageable, we include QVC in an energy window of $30$ MeV for $N=50$ and $N=82$ nuclei, and $20$ MeV for $N=126$ and $N=184$ chains.
-These values are ususally sufficient to ensure convergence of the strength distribution in the $\beta$-decay energy interval~\cite{Robin:2016wuh}.
+In this work, we include QVC in an energy window of $30$ MeV for $N=50$ and $N=82$ nuclei.
+This value was determined based upon previous studies (for example, Ref.~\cite{Robin:2016wuh}) where we found that a $20$ MeV window provided overall convergence of the strength distribution and a $30$ MeV window ensured complete convergence of the detailed low-lying GT strength distribution and hence of the GT contribution to the half-lives in the Ni isotopic chain.
+For the heavy $N=126$ and $N=184$ chains, we used a $20$ MeV window in order to keep the size of the model space manageable.
+More detailed convergence studies of the GT and FF strength for the different mass regions would require improvement in the computational code and we leave it for a future work.

 \paragraph*{Note on the subtraction procedure:} When applied in the neutral (non charge-exchange) channel, the RQTBA originally applied a so-called ``subtraction procedure'' (initially introduced in \cite{Tselyaev2013}) in order to avoid double counting of correlation effects that are implicitly contained in the parameters of the meson-nucleon functional.
 In practice this procedure amounts to subtracting from $\Phi(\omega)$ its value at zero frequency $\Phi(0)$.
 In previous applications of the RQTBA to Gamow-Teller modes \cite{Robin:2016wuh,Robin:2018cjm} we argued that since, in the case of unnatural-parity modes, the pion provides almost all the contribution to the transition, while the $\rho$ meson is negligible, the subtraction procedure should not be applied.
 Indeed, as the pion does not contribute at the RMF level, it is considered here with free-space coupling constant ($f_\pi^2 / 4\pi = 0.08$).
 Thus in the case of unnatural-parity charge-exchange transitions, such as GT operators, as well as $0^-$ and $2^-$ FF operators, the double-counting of correlations is expected to be negligible and, therefore, no subtraction procedure is employed.
 For the case of $1^-$ modes, however, only the $\rho$ meson contributes and thus the subtraction technique is applied.
 In that case, the subtraction energy is taken to be the proton-neutron chemical potential difference $\lambda_{pn}$, which is the analogous of zero energy in the charge-exchange channel, and ensures that we do not subtract at a pole value.
 That is, we perform the substitution